smaht-dac/submitr/docs/source/uploading_files.rst

 Similar tools exist for Google Cloud Storage and Azure Storage.

-Alternatively, the files can be directly downloaded from the remote location, for example using the AWS command-line tool (``awscli``) for files on AWS S3.
+Alternatively, the files can be directly downloaded from a remote location, for example from AWS S3, using the AWS command-line tool (``awscli``) for files on AWS S3.

 However, note that the methods above require enough free disk space on your local computer to store the files to upload.